bepvte/ocrlocate/README.md

 Run `cargo install --git https://github.com/bepvte/ocrlocate`.

 ## Performance
-To increase the performance by around 3-4 images per second, compile the bundled tesseract which should not use the slower OpenMP functions with `cargo install --git https://github.com/bepvte/ocrlocate --features bundled`.
+To increase the performance by around 3-4 images per second, compile the bundled tesseract which should not use the slower OpenMP functions with `cargo install --git https://github.com/bepvte/ocrlocate -vv --features bundled`.